jcur-curtis123/DS5010Final/README.md

 # Introduction
-The goal for this project is to identify counties that are close in similarity within socioeconomic statuses.
-This approach utilizes concepts of unsupervised machine learning - specifically that of hierarchical clustering.
-I consider Fair Market Rent (FMR), Average Weekly Wage, and Median Household Income.
+The goal for this project is to identify counties that are close in similarity given data regarding Fair Market Rent and Income metrics.
+Identifying counties with low FMR or High FMR may explain housing affordability at a county comparison approach.This approach utilizes concepts of unsupervised machine learning - specifically that of hierarchical clustering.

 Please see the work cited portion of this README for data sources.

-In essence I attempt to answer the question, "Where are renters most cost-burdened relative to local incomes, and with this, how do regional housing markets cluster by affordability conditions?"
+In essence, I attempt to answer the question, "Where are renters most cost-burdened relative to local incomes, and with this, how do regional housing markets cluster by affordability conditions?"

-By local and regional this translates to a county-by-county approach.
+Also, in what ways can decision makers view High FMR counties and that of low FMR counties, in respect to the dendrogram?

 Please run requirements.txt via